JohnCCarpenter/ChessSoftware/README.md

  - As a user, I want to be able to move a piece from one position to another through a console
  - As a user, I want to be able to capture an enemy's piece with my own
  - As a user, I want to be able to see where the pieces are located on the board
+ - As a user, I want to be able to see which pieces I have captured
  - As a user, I want to have the option to learn how different pieces are allowed to move in my game
- - As a user, I want to be able to see which pieces I have captured

- **An excerpt from the project requirements that needs to be met and explicitly stated above is as below:**

- *Note that in each of these sample applications, there is at least one user story that involves adding multiple Xs to a Y (e.g. adding an item to a to-do list) where X and Y are classes that you must design yourself (so Y cannot be of type ArrayList<E> for example).
-By multiple, we mean that it will not be sufficient to always add a fixed X to a Y but this must be a dynamic process (i.e. in most cases this will mean there is no fixed size of Xs but this is not a requirement).
-You must include at least one such user story in this phase of the application along with three others of your choosing.*

   Keeping track of captured pieces in a captures class could work Which pieces a user captured